Graduate Employment Opportunities

 Applications are available beginning in January of each academic year for the next year’s session.
-Applications will be accepted until April lst.
+Applications will be accepted until March 1.
 Apply here.

 We acknowledge that the experience of teaching at the SAC is both rewarding and occasionally trying.
 While we value experience, we also anticipate the possibility of burnout among our instructional staff.
 In doing so we respect the discretion of individual coordinators with regard to hiring and maintaining a quality staff while at the same time recognizing that a commitment of more than three years to a single SAC assignment might prove detrimental to the best interests of both graduate AIs and undergraduate students.